ucdscenter/learning_machines_app/README.md

 In the SQS_QUEUE_NAME field, make a unique queue name for your local tasks to be sent to.

+ONLY DO THE RDS STEPS IF USING LOCAL DATABASE
 If you are using a local postgres server you can do the following, but no need if using the default config, because that connects to a dev database that is already migrated:

 Create db and make migrations, and migrate